Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Panic Ability"
 		{
 			// Enable this ability.
-			// Note: This setting does not affect the "Ghost Hit" setting.
+			// Note: This setting does not affect the "Panic Hit" setting.
 			// --
 			// 0: OFF
 			// 1: ON, the Super Tank can start panic events when a survivor is nearby.